The Mambo Kings Beautiful Maria of My Soul Book Review

 ARC provided by publisher.

-See what I mean?
-I stopped reading this book.
-I stopped reading information technology because the author described, in well-nigh every scene, the main grapheme's vagina.
-I'm all for vaginas, you lot see, simply sometimes there can be too much... vagina.
+I stopped reading this volume.
+I stopped reading it because the author described, in well-nigh every scene, the main character'south vagina.
+I'one thousand all for vaginas, y'all see, but sometimes at that place can be too much... vagina.

 Vagina, vagina, vagina.